November 2025

 • Trimming nearby trees to ensure that branches or twigs don’t fall onto your panels in storms or under windy conditions

 Interested in powering your life with green energy?
 At So Energy, renewable energy is at the core of our business.
 Whether you’re interested in purchasing your energy from us directly or are interested in becoming energy-independent with a solar installation, our team of energy experts are ready to help.
+And with several flexible payment plans available, with no up front costs, you could be generating your own electricity sooner than you think.

 As with many pieces of tech, the quality of the materials that are used and the time and care that is put into manufacturing it will affect how long a solar panel will last.
 Our panels are designed and manufactured in the UK to the highest standards.

-As with many other objects that are exposed to the elements, solar panels that are exposed to the weather and other environmental factors will experience minor damage over time which will gradually lower their performance.
+As with many other objects that are exposed to the elements, solar panels that are exposed to the weather and other environmental factors will experience minor damage over time, which will gradually lower their performance.
 When these different elements combine, it could also lead to major damage.

-For example, temperature changes, humidity, large snowfalls, and continued exposure to sunlight, will affect the lifespan of your panels.
+For example, temperature changes, humidity, large snowfalls and continued exposure to sunlight will affect the lifespan of your panels.

 You can follow these simple steps to extend the lifespan of your solar panels: